 PML-N rejects govt's condition of indemnity bond for Nawaz's travel, decides to approach court

-PML-N president Shehbaz Sharif is addressing a press conference to discuss the government's conditional decision to allow former prime minister Nawaz Sharif to travel abroad for medical treatment.
+PML-N president Shehbaz Sharif on Thursday rejected the government's conditional decision to allow Nawaz Sharif to travel abroad for medical treatment, accusing the government of playing "dirty politics" on the former prime minister's health.

-He announced that the PML-N's legal team has approached the Lahore High Court against the government decision.
+Addressing a press conference alongside the PML-N's top leadership, he announced that the party's legal team has approached the Lahore High Court against the government decision.

+It emerged while Shehbaz's press conference was underway that a two-member bench of the LHC headed by Justice Ali Baqar Najafi and including Justice Sardar Ahmad Naeem would hear the PML-N president's petition seeking removal of Nawaz's name from the Exit Control List.
+The petition also asks that the court declare the condition for indemnity bonds as illegal.

+After an initial hearing during which the federal government's counsel raised an objection to the LHC hearing the petition, the high court issued notice to the government to submit a written reply to the petition.
+The hearing was adjourned until tomorrow.

 The government had on Tuesday announced that Nawaz will be given a "one-time" permission to travel abroad for his medical treatment for a period of four weeks.
 It said the permission would be subject to the Sharif family submitting an indemnity bond "to the tune of Rs7-7.5 billion".